kevinslin/seed-tldr/vault/common.git-summary.md

 `git summary --dedup-by-email`

-- Display data about a Git repository, showing the number of lines modified by each contributer:
+- Display data about a Git repository, showing the number of lines modified by each contributor:

 `git summary --line`